Hidden Dreams

 Most of the sleeping Bizra look peaceful, but a few are restless.

-And ten to fifteen feet above the restless ones, I see moving images of Jiku war.
+Ten to fifteen feet above the restless ones, there are moving images of Jiku war.

 Great ships destroy each other in space.

-Jiku troops fight with strange creatures in space suites, on the surface of another world in great cities.
+Jiku troops fight with strange creatures in space suits, on a distant world, filled with great cities.

 I see fire, death, ruined cities, and a few damaged ships landing.

-These are the wars that brought the people to this world.
+These are the wars that brought the Jiku to this world.

-Then I see dozens of cities rising up within our world.
+Dozens of cities rise up within our world.

 Thousands of energy masters walk and fly through the cities.